matrikajoshi/shopbiz-app/README.md

 8. Admin role can add/update/delete products
 9. Hibernate Level 2 caching

+### Spring Cloud components
+1. Eureka for Microservice Registration and Discovery and Dynamic scaling
+2. Netflix-zuul for API Gateway
+3. Feign for declarative REST client for Microservices
+4. Client side load balancing using Ribbon
+5. Hystrix for fault tolerance
+6. Distributed Tracing using Spring Cloud Sleuth and Zipkin

 ## Build and Deploy
-### To run the backend application with maven installed:
+### Running apps independently with maven installed:
-Set up mysql
+ - Change directory to Spring Cloud projects and run as Spring Boot application
+ - Database setup
+    - For coupon-service application
+      - Create database 'coupondb' in mongodb
+      - Update application-properties at src/main/resources with database properties
+    - For shopbiz-api application
       - create database 'shopbiz' in mysql
- - update mysql credentials in application.properties located at src/main/resources
+      - Update mysql credentials in application.properties located at src/main/resources
  - All tables will be created and intial data will be imported automatically from data.sql file by Spring Boot

 Navigate to shopbiz directory